cis-famu/oer-assignment-oer-group-3/Chapter-1.md

 2) cout << is whats used to input data in a program T/F (F)
 3) A keyboard is a output device.
 T/F (F)

+Increment and Decrement Operators: operators used to fasten when counting statements.
+Increment operator (++): increases the value of a variable by 1, and their types are pre-increment: ++variable and post-increment: variable++.
+Decrement operative (- -) decreases the value of a variable by 1 (Pre-decrement: - - variable and post-decrement: variable- -).
+The difference between pre- and post- increment statements is that this incrementing is only classified when it occurs before or after the assignment.
+Output
+Output statement- displayed when using the following syntax “count << expression < expression. “<<“is a stream insertion operator, and with generating output with count follows two rules:
+1. Expression evaluated and value placed at the insertion point on the output device.
+2. To format the output, there needs to be a manipulator such as endl, which causes the coder to spawn to the next line.
+In an output statement, a string or an expression involving only one variable or a single value evaluates to itself.
+Char values or values of a string only have an output of the value, but not the quotations unless included in the output. “\” is called escape character and “\n” is called the new line escape sequence.
+ALL VARIABLES MUST BE PROPERLY INITIALIZED because C++ doesn’t automatically initialize variables and won’t make sense.
+Input Variable table (77) Header file is needed when using cin and cout.
+Preprocessor Directives: Few operations are explicitly defined in C++, so the rest are stored in libraries.
+They all have a name and referred to by a header file.
+These are needed to tell the computer where to find the code to unlock the additional functions.
+Program used to process these directives is called a preprocessor.
+These directives are commands provided to the Preprocessor to manipulate the text of the program before it is compiled, and they all start with #.
+Since they are not C++, they do not end with semicolons.
+To input a Preprocessor directive in a program, you need to input #include, and then the file name.
+These preprocessor directives are inputted in the first line, so it can be used throughout the whole program.
+Namespace and using cin and cout in a Program

+Creating a C++ Program
+All statements are placed within the main function except for declaring named constants.
+In the syntax of the function main, each statement is usually a declarative statement or an executable statement.
+“Return 0” must be included in the main function and the last statement.Preprocessor directives tell the compiler which header files to include in the program.
+Program contains the statements to develop output.
+Together, the make the source code, which must be saved in a file with the extension .cpp.
+Source [code] file – file containing the source code.
+Compiler generates object code, with a .obj file extension, and when linked to the executable code, it’s saved in a with an extension called .exe, yet all are system dependent.

+The general format of the main function is the heading and body.
+The first line is “int main ()” and this is the called the heading.
+The curly braces contain the body of the function which holds two types of statements:
+•	Declaration- used to declare things such as integers (int), floating numbers (double), etc.
+•	Executable statements-  Conducts calculations, outputs, accepts inputs and manipulates data.

+Debugging: Understanding and Fixing Syntax Errors: Typing a program is bound to result in errors.
+Majority of these are due to syntax errors.

+Program Style and Form: It’s important to make a well-structured C++ program to make it easier to manipulate, understand, and use.
+Also, there are certain rules for the language in order for it to function accordingly.
+The code must abide by the syntax rules in terms of ethics, clarity, and technical legalities.
+It must also contain the function main and support the language’s semantics.
+SYNTAX identifies what is legal and illegal both grammatically and semantically according to the language being used.
+Errors in syntax are detected during compilation.
+Some errors commonly found include a missing semicolon or other punctuation, or using a variable that has yet to be declared.
+Also, errors can cause other statements to be misinterpreted ss well.
+Syntax prevents these errors from spreading by finding them and hinting to the users where they are and how to fix them.
+Blanks are separators for numbers when inputting data, reserved words, and identifiers from each other and from other symbols.
+Blanks must never appear within a reserved word or identifier.
+Special types of punctuation are used uniquely to separate statements.
+Semicolons end all C++ statements and are also known as statement terminators.
+Curly braces are not included as C++ statements.
+Brackets are delimiters, whose job is to separate their function from other parts of the program.
+Lastly, commas are used to separate items in a list, much like in a sentence.
+Semantics are a set of rules that gives meaning to a language, similar to the order-of-precedence rules for arithmetic operators.
+*Input example of different semantics but same values. * Self-documenting lines of code by naming identifiers makes commenting less necessary because the purpose is outlined for you.
+Additionally, make sure to watch out for run-together words and phrasings as they cause less clarity and conciseness, so it's important to combine them together to clear up statements.
+Prompt lines are executable statements that inform the user what to do.
+Whenever an input is needed, there must be well-detailed prompt lines to describe the action needed.
+Statements must be able to be understood and interpreted correctly by others, so the following should be expressed: comments, references, and explanation.
+There's versatility and freedom when coding because you can write a statement differently if you abide by the syntax rules like correctly formatting blanks and punctuation.
+Documentation must be able to be understood by others, so the following should be expressed: comments, references, and explanations.
+Form and Style
+There’s versatility and freedom when coding because you can write a statement in different ways as long as you abide by the syntax rules such as including a blank between values causes an error.
+Input example of a clustered compiler and more indented program.
+Basic formality rules:
+3. One variable per line
+4. Put a space before and after an operator.
+5. Keep the indents when using an IDE.

+More on Assignment Statements: There are simple assignment statements- (input definition) and compound assignment statements, which is essentially a more concise version of writing simple assignment statements.
+In addition to the five arithmetic operators +, -, *, /, and %, C++ also has compound operators which are: +=, *=, and %=. *Input example showing difference of different operators*.
+Note- A converted assignment can be converted to a simple assignment, but a simple assignment can’t be converted to a compound assignment.

 ## Key Terms